DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 does to us and what we do for the Internet?

-After twenty years of public use of the Internet, the conflicts of interest have become too serious and too constraining, to continue on in this vein.
+After twenty years of public use of the Internet, the conflicts of interest have become too serious and too constraining to continue on in this vein.
 We are truly seeing the end of a project whose initial aim was to be a global space of free interaction for humanity as a whole.
 We now see the Internet’s neutrality compromised by a range of actors with conflicting interests.
-Originally intended to make space simply vanish, the Internet has on the contrary contributed to making the richness, the power, and the multiplicity of the world’s spaces more tangible.
+Originally intended to make space simply vanish, the Internet has on the contrary contributed to making the richness, the power and the multiplicity of the world’s spaces more tangible.
 By embracing an ever-larger number of people, the Internet has intensified what humanity has in common but at the same time it has deepened the divide between societies based on essentially different values.